The Hobbit (film series): With del Toro

 Guillermo del Toro was originally set to direct the film, but left because of ongoing delays.
 Jackson stated that del Toro's "creative DNA" would remain in the scripts and designs.

-Despite the legal suits, development proceeded and in April 2008, Guillermo del Toro was hired to direct the film.
-Del Toro has said he was a fan of Jackson's trilogy and had discussed directing a film adaptation of Halo with him in 2005.
-Though that project stalled, they kept in contact.
+Despite the lawsuits, development continued to proceed and in April 2008, Guillermo del Toro was announced to direct the film.
+Del Toro has said he was a fan of Peter Jackson's trilogy and had discussed directing a film adaptation of Halo with Jackson in 2005.
+Though that project stalled, they kept in touch.
 In a 2006 interview, del Toro was quoted saying "I don't like little guys and dragons, hairy feet, hobbits ....
 I don't like sword and sorcery, I hate all that stuff".
 After he signed on to direct in April 2008, del Toro posted on TheOneRing.net forums that he had been enchanted by The Hobbit as a child, but found that Tolkien's other books "contain[ed] geography and genealogy too complex for my prepubescent brain".
 In taking the job of director, del Toro was now "reading like a madman to catch up with a whole new land, a continent of sorts—a cosmology created by brilliant philologist turned Shaman".
 He wrote that his appreciation of Tolkien was enhanced by his knowledge of the fantasy genre, and the folklore research he had undertaken while making his own fantasy films.

 Pre-production began around August 2008, with del Toro, Jackson, Walsh and Philippa Boyens writing the scripts.
 Del Toro collaborated with Jackson, Walsh and Boyens via videoconferencing and flew every three weeks, back and forth from Los Angeles (where some of the designs were done) to New Zealand to visit them.
 Del Toro spent his mornings writing and afternoons looking at material related to Tolkien to help him understand the writer's work.
-He watched World War I documentaries and asked for book recommendations from Jackson, who is a collector of World War I memorabilia.
+He watched World War I documentaries and asked book recommendations from Jackson, who is a collector of World War I memorabilia.
 Del Toro felt Tolkien's experiences in that war influenced his stories.